ibm-cloud-architecture/cam-admin-bootcamp/Labs/3-1_IntroToCAMTemplateDesigner.md

 Close the popup window.

 Click on the **Repositories** button in the right hand panel where you should see and outgoing activity.
 Click on the **Push** button and enter your GitHub credentials.
-On completion, you should be able to see the changes in your github repo.
+On completion, you should be able to see the changes in your Github repo.

 Finally to push this to CAM, click on the **Blueprints** button on the left hand side to bring up the design screen again and click on **Publish**.
 This presents a popup.
 Click on **Save**.